Interview by Marko Syrjala

 Speaking of this new Skid Row sound, did you change your style on purpose, or did it just happen?

 It just happened that way.
-I mean, we get in a room and start playing, and whatever we wind up with at the end of the day, we don’t really try and say, except we don’t want any ballads, but we didn’t say that this is going to be a rock record or itï¿½s gonna be a SLAVE TO THE GRIND type of record.
+I mean, we get in a room and start playing, and whatever we wind up with at the end of the day, we don’t really try and say, except we don’t want any ballads, but we didn’t say that this is going to be a rock record or itï¿½s going to be a SLAVE TO THE GRIND type of record.
 Just go in and see what happens.
 And when we come out, that’s what we have, you know?

 Veteran producer Michael Wagener now produced his first Skid Row album in fifteen years.
 How was it to work with him again after all these years?

 That was great, man.
 It was like SLAVE TO THE GRIND was last year, you know?
-Like we never separated, we hadn’t worked with Michael for over 10 years, actually more than that.
+Like we never separated, we hadn’t worked with Michael for over ten years, actually more than that.
 He’s just a lot of fun, relaxed environment in the studio.
 We laugh and have fun.
 It’s not serious.

 And talk about the old days?